 So satisfying to see the jars of canned apples multiply.

 Ready to use in my favorite apple recipes.

 4. German apple pancakes – This is the best recipe for Anna apples you will find!

 This is the recipe my kids request for their birthday breakfast more than any other.
-The rich flavor of eggs and cinnamon and apples comes together in a delicious way.
+The rich flavor of eggs, cinnamon, and apples comes together in a delicious way.
 If you have canned apples, the recipe is even easier.
 No canned apples?
 Fresh is delicious too.

-6-8 fresh peeled, sliced apples or 2 quarts canned apples (juice drained)
+- 6-8 fresh apples, peeled and sliced, or 2 quarts canned apples (juice drained)

 5. Use Anna apples in apple pie

 Anna apples’ flavor and consistency make them a good choice for apple pie recipes.
 Their sweet-tart taste and firm texture hold up well during baking, providing a delicious and satisfying filling for the pie.

 The combination of spices, sugar, and the natural flavors of Anna apples creates a perfect balance for a classic apple pie.
 Use Anna apples in your next apple pie for a delightful treat.